Glossary of Formal Languages and Compilation

 Kleene’s theorem

-guarantees that every continuous function on a domain has a least fixed point, obtained as the limit of successive approximations.
+guarantees that any continuous function on a domain has a least fixed point, obtained as the limit of successive approximations.

 → See L7